GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Increased Poe token length limit to accomodate for using multiple tokens at once
 - Fixed the fix not working if system language is set to anything other than English.
 Apparently, Poe now ignores browser's navigator.languages setting, instead opting out for system languages set in the browser itself.
 To avoid messing with users' browsers, made it so language change happens in Poe itself.
 - Refactored poe-client.js slightly to allow for quicker fixing if classnames change in the future
+- Refactored flowgpt-client.js slightly to allow for quicker fixing if classnames or other selectors change in the future
+- Fixed FlowGPT not connecting due to the recent design overhaul on their site
+- Fixed bugs in poe-client's addBot function
+- Added the ability to add a bot on FlowGPT without leaving SillyTavern
+- Added a switch to manage whether a new chat should be started or current chat should be cleaned when purge chat is invoked

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.